 We seek to advocate for and enhance the profile of the TESOL

-profession in Australia though a wide range of activities in local,
+profession in Australia through a wide range of activities in

-regional, national and international contexts.
-If you are currently
+local, regional, national and international contexts.
+If you are

-a member of your state or territory TESOL professional association,
+currently a member of your state or territory TESOL professional